zohaib-a-ahmed/zohaib-a-ahmed/README.md

 ## 🚀 What I'm Up To

-- 🤖 Exploring Machine Learning with [scikit-learn](https://scikit-learn.org/)
+- Looking for 🎓 post-grad opportunities in software development!
-- 💻 Figuring out my next project!
+- Learning Golang!

 Check out my [coding portfolio!](zahmed.dev)